naka-lab/Serket/docs/modules/cnn.md

 ---
 layout: default
 ---
-## CNN (Convolutional Neural Network)
+## Convolutional Neural Network (CNN)

 ```
 CNN.CNNFeatureExtractor( filenames, name="CNNFeatureExtracter" )
 ```

-`CNN.CNNFeatureExtractor` is a module for feature extractor.
+`CNN.CNNFeatureExtractor` is a module for feature extraction.
-It extracts image features by CNN using caffemodel.
+It extracts image features using a CNN with caffemodel.

 ### Parameters